 They have already translated 15 lines of the letter.
 So far, their work has revealed that the letter speaks of the relationship between God, Satan, and humans.
 It reads: "God thinks he can free mortals.
 This system works for no one...
 Perhaps now, Styx is certain."
 It goes on to try and convince the nun to abandon her faith, arguing that God is merely the invention of man and that Jesus and the Holy Ghost are “dead weights”.

 Still, the question remains, why or how did the nun manage to write this?
-Well, first of all, the researchers have reason to believe the woman was suffering from bipolar disorder, so she could be prone to experiencing delusions or hallucinations.
+The researchers have reason to believe the woman was suffering from bipolar disorder, so she could be prone to experiencing delusions or hallucinations.
 She also was familiar with several languages and spent a lot of her time studying linguistics.

 "My theory is that this is a precise alphabet, invented by the nun with great care by mixing symbols she knew," Abate told Radio 105.
 "Each symbol is well thought out and structured, there are signs that are repeated, perhaps an intentional and perhaps unconscious initiative.
 The stress of life in the monastery was very strong."